hazelcast/hazelcast-jet/site/website/blog/2020-07-14-jet-42-is-released.md

-You can also combine this feature with Jet's [in-memory-storage](/docs/api/data-structures) allowing you to build an in-memory replicate of the database in just a few lines of code.
-The example below will hydrate the distributed map `customers` with the records from the database table with same name:
+You can also combine this feature with Jet's [in-memory-storage](/docs/api/data-structures) allowing you to build an in-memory replica of the database in just a few lines of code.
+The example below will hydrate the distributed map `customers` with the records from the database table with the same name:

 ```java
 StreamSource<ChangeRecord> source = MySqlCdcSources.mysql("source")